mushroomhostage/Chestpack/README.md

 simulating wearing a chestpack, actively preventing you from storing the pack elsewhere in your inventory.

+autoHold: If enabled, packs will automatically be held in your hand if placed in your hotbar or picked up from the ground.
+Along with autoEquip, this option is meant to simulate a pack you can either hold in your hands or wear on your back, but not keep in your "pockets" (other inventory slots).
+Disable along with autoEquip if you want the pack to (less realistically) behave as a normal item so you can carry multiple packs.

 maxSlots: Number of slots to show with /chestpack command.

 packTypes: A list of the packs to allow crafting for.
 Each item has several fields: